 Gary Lineker wins £4.9 million tax battle with HMRC

-The tax authorities pursued him for £4.9 million it claimed should have been paid on income received between 2013 and 2018
+HMRC pursued him for £4.9m it claimed should have been paid on income between 2013 and 2018

 Gary Lineker has won his £4.9 million tax battle with HMRC.